MEDICARE ADVANTAGE HAS BETTER BENEFITS

 Patients over 80 who break bones are more than 30 percent more likely to die in the next year — and standard fee-for-service Medicare very explicitly refuses to add any of those support services for those seniors who are at high risk of breaking bones to their Medicare fee schedule because those explicit services to help those patients violate their traditional Medicare rule set for caregivers and for sites of care.

 Congestive heart failure patients get much better care when they are enrolled in Medicare Advantage.
 Congestive heart failure crisis can be extremely painful events.
-Intensive care units are often needed to save lives in those crisis and the hospital ICUs used for those patients don’t always succeed.
+Intensive care units are often needed to save lives in those crises and the hospital ICUs used for those patients don’t always succeed.
 Patients with CHF die.

 Even for the survivors, the congestive heart failure crisis events often create major and obvious dysfunctional impacts on the patient’s lives.
 They can hurt a lot, and they can be terrifying for too many patients in actual crisis who don’t know if they will survive the attack.

-Medicare Advantage plans can and do cut those terrifying experiences for people by 40 percent or more by very intentionally and explicitly identifying all of the high-risk patients and then by using a team of doctors, nurses, in home monitoring and other care support resources to keep those crisis events from happening.
+Medicare Advantage plans can and do cut those terrifying experiences for people by 40 percent or more by very intentionally and explicitly identifying all of the high-risk patients and then by using a team of doctors, nurses, in home monitoring and other care support resources to keep those crises events from happening.

 Fee-for-service traditional Medicare does not support those CHF crisis prevention processes for patients.
 The financial reality is, however, that the traditional fee-for-service Medicare care sites can and do make between $20,000 and $40,000 for each of those patients and that money is paid without hesitation or challenge to the care site for any of those payments.